If we still have a wrong view of what the sacrificial system was all about, these last two chapters should set us straight.

 That means God does not have to accept the sacrifices prescribed in this book.
 The sacrifices clear a way for the people to be ready for God to commune with them, they do not force God to commune with them.
 God still maintains his sovereign choice.

-What’s amazing about these last two chapters is that God promises to always accept the offerings is his people who keep the covenant.
+What’s amazing about these last two chapters is that God promises to always accept the offerings from his people who keep the covenant.
 Moreover, he won’t only accept the offering, he will pour out abundant blessings of healthy land, protection from enemies, and long life.

 What If They Break The Covenant?